Shepherding (Australian rules football): Controversy

-Long / Simmonds Incident (2000)
+Long–Simmonds Incident (2000)

 In the 2000 AFL Grand Final, Essendon's Michael Long bumped Melbourne's Troy Simmonds while his head was over the ball, causing Simmonds to be knocked out and carried off the ground on a stretcher.
-Given the large audience of the AFL Grand Final, the AFL applied a significant penalty and in the first major crackdown on head high bumps, the league handed Long a four match suspension for engaging in rough play.
+Given the large audience of the AFL Grand Final, the AFL applied a significant penalty and in the first major crackdown on head-high bumps, the league handed Long a four-match suspension for engaging in rough play.

-Pickett / Begley Incident (2005)
+Pickett–Begley Incident (2005)

-The game's governing body, the AFL, set a precedent in 2005 when it charged Byron Pickett with rough play for bumping James Begley with his head over the ball during the pre-season NAB Cup, even though both players were involved in the contest.
+The game's highest governing body, the AFL, set a precedent in 2005 when it charged Byron Pickett with rough play for bumping James Begley with his head over the ball during the pre-season NAB Cup—even though both players were involved in the contest.
 The incident caused controversy and many commentators had called to "Ban the Bump".
 The league's reaction in suspending Pickett for six matches also caused controversy, accused by many of handing Pickett a heavier penalty and inventing a new rule and using a vague ruling to unnecessarily victimise Pickett.
 In response, the league progressively introduced a range of new interpretations giving it the power to penalise players for similar actions.
 Many players had learned the game and grown up knowing how to protect themselves and with the instinct to bump in these situations and the rule changes drew criticisms for these reasons.

-Giansiracusa / Koschitzke Incident (2006)
+Giansiracusa–Koschitzke Incident (2006)

 In 2006, Justin Koschitzke was rendered unconscious by Daniel Giansiracusa with a legal hip and shoulder after both players accidentally clashed heads.
 Koschitzke appeared not to be aware of the oncoming Giansiracusa bump.
-However the AFL tribunal later cleared Giansiracusa of any wrongdoing.
-Koschitzke was diagnosed with a fractured skull, and was expected to miss 4–6 weeks.
+However, the AFL tribunal later cleared Giansiracusa of any wrongdoing.
+Koschitzke was diagnosed with a fractured skull and was expected to miss 4–6 weeks.
 The incident sparked a media circus in many parts of Australia.
 This intensified when Koschitzke later dramatically fainted during a television interview.
-Many immediately assumed it was connected to the bump and head injury, however subsequent brain scans found nothing abnormal.
+Many immediately assumed it was connected to the bump and head injury; however, subsequent brain scans found nothing abnormal.
 In future matches, Koschitzke wore a soft head padding to protect himself.